 These climate change requirements support the emergence of new fintechs focused on ESG-related activities.
 The activities include carbon tracking and accounting, supply chain tracking, lending for alternative energy and climate change projects, property and energy management, etc.

-ESG-focused fintechs have a unique opportunity to achieve rapid growth and attract investment capital to support those efforts.
+ESG-focused fintechs are tapping into one of the most significant fintech trends, with opportunities to achieve rapid growth and attract investment capital to support those efforts.

 4. Cybersecurity remains a significant threat